Upgrading Usage Meter

 -

-In the Edit settings window, under the Virtual hardware tab, ensure that you select the Connected checkbox, then click OK.
+In the Edit settings window, under the Virtual hardware tab, select the Connected checkbox, then click OK.

 Running the upgrade command